WelkinU/ThreadedVideoLoader/README.md

 Basic multi-threaded wrapper of OpenCV's VideoCapture that behaves like a list and/or generator object.

 ## Functionality
+* Easily grab video frames via iterator or list-like slicing
 * Handles Video Files, Webcams, RTSP Stream, HTTP Stream
-* Easy iteration and list-like slicing of video frames
-* More intuitive access to the internal video variables (fps, height, width, etc.)
+* More intuitive access to the internal video variables (height, width, fps, etc.)
 * Multi-threaded execution and optional frame caching for speed
 * Apply image transforms to your output, optionally save new video with transforms applied
 * Extract frames from video / webcam and save to image files